-This year’s World Mental Health Day focuses especially on mental health in the workplace.
+This year’s World Mental Health Day focuses on young people in a changing world.

 If you are experiencing mental health problems or need support, there are lots of places you can go to for help.

 Telephone: 116 123 (24 hours a day, free to call)

 Provides confidential, non-judgemental emotional support for people experiencing feelings of distress or despair, including those that could lead to suicide.
 You can phone, email, write a letter or in most cases talk to someone face to face.

 Telephone: 0300 123 3393 (9am-5pm Monday to Friday)

 Mind provides confidential mental health information services.
 With support and understanding, Mind enables people to make informed choices.
 The Infoline gives information on types of mental distress, where to get help, drug treatments, alternative therapies and advocacy.
 Mind also has a network of nearly 200 local Mind associations providing local services.